hungviet0304/NLP_CAT_OmegaT/README.md

 # NLP_CAT_OmegaT
-This is trained data support for translate from English to Vietnamese by using CAT-OmegaT
+Trained data support for translate from English to Vietnamese by using CAT-OmegaT